-Our Board of Directors determined at a meeting held on April 3, 2017 to reapprove the Investment Advisory Agreement.
+Our Board of Directors determined at a meeting held on April 9, 2018 to reapprove the Investment Advisory Agreement.
 In its consideration of the reapproval of the Investment Advisory Agreement, the Board of Directors focused on information it had received relating to, among other things:

-- the nature, quality and extent of the advisory and other services to be provided to us by GSV Asset Management over the term of the Investment Advisory Agreement, including our performance relative to other business development companies during the prior year; - comparative data with respect to advisory fees or similar expenses paid by other business development companies with similar investment objectives; - our historical and projected operating expenses and expense ratio compared to business development companies with similar investment objectives, including expenses related to investment due diligence, travel and investigating and monitoring investments; - any existing and potential sources of indirect income to GSV Asset Management or GSV Capital Service Company from their relationships with us and the profitability of those relationships, including the Investment Advisory Agreement and the Administration Agreement; - information about the services to be performed and the personnel performing such services under the Investment Advisory Agreement; - · the organizational capability and financial condition of GSV Asset Management and its affiliates; - GSV Asset Management's practices regarding the selection and compensation of brokers that may execute our portfolio transactions and the brokers' provision of brokerage and research services to GSV Asset Management; and - the possibility of obtaining similar services from other third party service providers or through an internally managed structure.
+- the nature, quality and extent of the advisory and other services to be provided to us by GSV Asset Management; - the investment performance of GSV Asset Management; - comparative data with respect to advisory fees or similar expenses paid by other business development companies with similar investment objectives; - our projected operating expenses and expense ratio; - any existing and potential sources of indirect income to GSV Asset Management or GSV Capital Service Company from their relationships with us and the profitability of those relationships; - information about the services to be performed and the personnel performing such services under the Investment Advisory Agreement; - the organizational capability and financial condition of GSV Asset Management and its affiliates; and - the possibility of obtaining similar services from other third-party service providers or through an internally managed structure.